-What it's like to fly in a World War II plane
+This plane flew on D-Day.
+Now it's back in the air

 He and his team of 80 enthusiasts -- "about half a dozen pilots, a few mechanics and the rest are just volunteers and lovers of history" -- have spent two-and-a-half years getting their plane, D-Day Doll, ready for this event.

-The US-based Commemorative Air Force acquires, restores and preserves combat aircraft and Prosser's unit, based in Riverside, California, took charge of D-Day Doll in the late '90s.
+The US-based Commemorative Air Force acquires, restores and preserves combat aircraft, and Prosser's unit, based in Riverside, California, took charge of D-Day Doll in the late '90s.

 The plane, which rolled off the assembly line in Santa Monica in 1943, was now covered in airline livery and "pretty beat up."